bunnyhu/d1_mini_thermometer/README.md

-# d1_mini_thermometer
+# D1_mini_thermometer
-This is a simple wifi thermometer sensor.
+This is a simple IOT thermometer and humidity sensor.
 It is possible to run from 18650 3.7V Rechargeable Li-ion Battery or anything else over 3.5V for a decent long time (it depend how long the sleeping period).

 # Parts: